gb160/gb160.github.io/signing.md

 If your device is jailbroken you wont need to sign the IPA.

 ## Standard Apple ID
 * IPAs can be signed with a standard Apple ID, this will need repeating every 7 days, this is free.
-On Mac OS use ios app signer, on Windows use 3utools.
+On Mac OS use ios app signer or sideloadly, on Windows use sideloadly or 3utools.

 ## Apple Developer